ProfessorAire/Evands.Pellucid-Crestron/readme.md

 By providing `IConsoleWriter` and `ILogWriter` interfaces you have the option and ability to easily add new writers to the `ConsoleBase` and `Logger` classes to write to alternate locations.
 This makes it easier to do something like write a custom TCP console agent for a VC-4 instance.
 The right implementation can easily be swapped in based on the runtime environment.
 Pre-built implementations for the `CrestronConsole` and `ErrorLog` classes are automatically added when a call to the `ConsoleBase` or `Logger` classes occur without any registered implementations.

-Using the `EVS.Pellucid.Pro` library will also provide classes to make writing console commands far easier.
+Using the `Evands.Pellucid.Pro` library will also provide classes to make writing console commands far easier.
 With these classes you can add a single global command to the Crestron console and then register additional commands with that global command as you need.
 In addition, these commands are created by decorating classes with attributes, which allows automatic parsing and command help formatting, in addition to standardizing all your commands in a familiar manner.

 ## Basic Functionality

 ### Options

-There are a variety of options available for the `ConsoleBase`, `Debug`, and `Logger` classes, all located in the `EVS.Pellucid.Options` class.
+There are a variety of options available for the `ConsoleBase`, `Debug`, and `Logger` classes, all located in the `Evands.Pellucid.Options` class.
 These options are automatically saved and loaded from the file `pellucid.console-options.toml` in the application directory.
 In this manner your options are persisted across reboots.
 If you manually set any of these options in your code your selections will take effect after the program reboots, overriding whatever values were loaded from the configuration file.

 This also means that it's possible to provide a default configuration file with your program.
 Using your preferred method of configuration transformation you can create a different version for `Debug` and `Release` configurations and load them automatically with the code to the processor.